JudasBricot/CS5242/custom-diffusion/README.md

-# Subject Centric Image Generation

-Project goal: to generate subject in images based on a few photos of them.
-Subjects in this case refer to people.
+# Custom Diffusion and Cross Initialization Merge Project

-The codebase is a merge of [Multi-Concept Customization of Text-to-Image Diffusion (Custom Diffusion)](https://github.com/adobe-research/custom-diffusion) and [Cross Initialisation for Face Personalisation of Text-to-Image Models (Cross initialisation)](https://github.com/lyuPang/CrossInitialization).
-Their original READMEs are shown below.
+The code in this folder is a merge of [Multi-Concept Customization of Text-to-Image Diffusion (Custom Diffusion)](https://github.com/adobe-research/custom-diffusion) and [Cross Initialisation for Face Personalisation of Text-to-Image Models (Cross initialisation)](https://github.com/lyuPang/CrossInitialization).

 ## Experiment